Shop eufy security systems at Walmart and protect your home affordably.

-- Eufy Alarm Kits include wireless security sensors and components
+- eufy Alarm Kits include wireless security sensors and components

 - Self-monitoring eufy is free.
 (If you prefer professional monitoring with DIY setup, read about our highest-rated system SimpliSafe in our SimpliSafe review.)

-Eufy In A Nutshell
+Eufy in a Nutshell

 Before we begin, it’s important to note that eufy isn’t like your traditional alarm company.
 It’s a tech company first, which can make its security system seem like an afterthought.
 Of course, it can still protect your home, but if you’re looking for a whole home security system from an established security brand, we recommend looking at the cream-of-the-crop options we’ve tested below: